 Jonathan has been practising in trade mark law since 2000, and in 2012 qualified additionally as a Trade Mark Attorney Litigator which entitles him to act for clients in the IP Enterprise Court (a specialist IP court within the Chancery Division of the High Court.)
 Jonathan has also marshalled a deputy judge of the IPEC on a copyright entitlement case.

 Jonathan is praised by his clients for his depth of understanding, his responsiveness and his ability both to fight tough battles where necessary, and to seek a good negotiated outcome where appropriate.
 He has successfully taken main hearings before the UK IPO in cancellation proceedings and handled an appeal to the High Court on appeal from the Registrar.

-Since 2006 he has served on ITMA’s Law and Practices Committee and chairs the Intellectual Property Office and Marks & Designs Forum Working Group.
-He is also currently on INTA’s Legislation and Regulation (Europe) Subcommittee, having previously served two terms on INTA’s Classification Subcommittee.
+Since 2006 he has served on the Law and Practices Committee of the Chartered Institute of Trade Mark Attorneys (CITMA).
+He has chaired the Committee’s IPO and Marks & Designs Forum Working Group and currently also sits on the Litigation working group.
+He has previously served two terms on each of INTA’s Legislation and Regulation (Europe) Subcommittee, and Classification Subcommittee.

-Jonathan has addressed meetings and conferences of ITMA concerning decisions of the CJEU (formerly the ECJ) and the EU’s General Court, as well as decisions of OHIM’s Opposition Division and Boards of Appeal.
-He has had articles published in Intellectual Property Magazine and the ITMA Review.
+Jonathan has addressed meetings and conferences of CITMA concerning decisions of the CJEU (formerly the ECJ) and the EU’s General Court, as well as decisions of OHIM’s (now the EUIPO's) Opposition Division and Boards of Appeal.
+He has had articles published in Intellectual Property Magazine and the ITMA (now CITMA) Review.